art-from-the-machine/Mantella/docs/pages/adding_modded_npcs.md

 (adding-modded-npcs)=
-# Adding Modded NPCs
+# Add or Edit NPCs
-Character override files can be used to either make new characters available to Mantella or override existing NPC bios.
+Character override files can be used to either make new characters available to Mantella or override existing NPC bios and/or voice models.

 Character overrides can be added to this folder:
 `..\Documents\My Games\Mantella\data\{game}\character_overrides\`